-The registration service for non IGA Financial Institutions is open.
-Registrations will be finalised and GIINs will be assigned to registered entities from 22 June 2014.
+The registration service for non IGA Financial Institutions opened on 19 August-2013.is open.
+Registrations will be finalised and GIINs will be assigned to registered entities from January22 June 2014.
 The IRS has published guidance regarding the registration process.